dwmkerr/crosswords-js/README.md

 - [ ] feat(samples): show how we can check answers or highlight incorrect entries (see issue #9)
 - [ ] feat(samples): allow us to switch between 2-3 crosswords on the sample
 - [ ] feat(samples): cursor initially on the first clue
+- [ ] feat(dom): support a keyboard scheme or configurable keybindings so that keys for navigating / editing the crossword can be specified in config (allowing for schemes such as 'the guardian' or 'the age'
 - [x] fix: the border on word separators slightly offsets the rendering of the grid
 - [ ] feat(accessibility): get screenreader requirements
 - [ ] refactor: Simplify the static site by removing Angular and Bootstrap, keeping everything as lean and clean as possible.
 Later, replace with a React sample?
 OR have multiple samples, one for each common framework?